Summer Institute for the Study of East Central and Southeastern Europe - ACLS

 Blagoevgrad, Bulgaria

-With international travel restricted over the past two years due to the pandemic, many scholars have been forced to delay their research.
-SISECSE will provide participating scholars with two weeks to dedicate to their own research and writing in a collaborative and interdisciplinary setting.
-Participants will be able to undertake local fieldwork, including archival research, work in museum collections, interviews, site surveys, or other forms of data collection.
-In addition to conducting their own research, scholars will also have the opportunity to participate in small group writing workshops, as well as a series of immersive discussions on a broad topic of shared academic interest.
+SISECSE provides participating scholars with two weeks to dedicate to their own research and writing in a collaborative and interdisciplinary setting.
+Participants are also able to undertake local fieldwork, including archival or collections research, interviews, site surveys, and other forms of data collection.
+In addition to conducting their own research, scholars have the opportunity to participate in a series of immersive discussions on a broad topic of shared academic interest.

-The program will cover travel, accommodation, and per diem expenses.
-Institute members will be expected to be in residence and to participate in all planned events for the duration of the institute.
-Scholars will also be provided with opportunities to travel locally during this time.
+The program covers travel, accommodation, and per diem expenses.
+Participants are expected to be in residence and attend all planned events for the duration of the institute.
+Scholars may also be provided with opportunities to travel in the local area during this time.

 About the Center for Advanced Study Sofia (CAS)